bigsam64/alx-low_level_programming/README.md

-This is a repo containing projects to build my hands on C
+more projects on c argc_argv